rohitraj232/student-teacher/README.md

 1.Download the zip file

-2.Extract the file and copy student-teacher folder
+2.Extract the file and copy teacher-student folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)